-- At least three months of prescribed medication and an explanation letter - written in English from your doctor (for GP registration)
+- At least a three month supply of prescribed medication and an explanation letter - written in English from your doctor (for GP registration)

-- Letter evidence of a disability, learning difficulty or health condition - written in English within last 6 months by a medical professional, outlining disability and how it may affect learning.
+- Letter evidence of a disability, learning difference, health or neurodiverse condition - written in English within the last 6 months by a medical professional, outlining how it may affect your learning

-- Cash (in case opening a bank account takes a long time to open, recommended no more than £1000.00)
+- Cash (in case of any delays with opening a bank account, recommended no more than £1000.00)

 How to stay safe